neilabenlakhal/neilabenlakhal.github.io/about.markdown

 permalink: /about/
 ---

-### About Me

-*I am an assistant professor in the Computer Science.
-I graduated from ISG in Tunisia before moving to Tokyo in 2001.
-I completed a master’s degree and then a PhD in 2007 and I am currently teaching at the Computer Engineering Department @ Enicarthage.
-My courses introduce students to service oriented computing and Web computing with a focus on Web services, microservices, software architectures and Web programming.*
+I am an Assistant Professor in  Computer Science.
+I graduated from ISG in Tunisia before moving to Tokyo.
+I completed a Master’s Degree and then a PhD in 2007 and I am currently teaching at the Computer Engineering Department of Enicarthage.
+My courses introduce students to service oriented computing (SOC) and Web computing with a focus on Web services, microservices, software architectures and Web programming.

 ### Courses I have tought: